Well-Strung: History

 The concept for the band originated in 2010 when Marchant and Cortale met in Provincetown.
 They held auditions in New York City to round out the quartet and debuted at Joe's Pub in New York City in the spring of 2012.
 In their first year, they performed over 100 shows.

 The band has toured internationally, including at the Vatican.
 They played at a gala for Barack Obama.
 They also played for Hillary Clinton, for whom they had written "Chelsea's Mom", a playful reimagining of the 2003 Fountains of Wayne hit song "Stacy's Mom" that had gone viral.
 They have performed with celebrities including Kristin Chenoweth, Neil Patrick Harris, Audra McDonald, and Deborah Voigt.

 The band has appeared on The Today Show three times and with Andy Cohen on Watch What Happens Live.
 Shows have been directed by Donna Drake and Richard Jay-Alexander.

-Two of the band's members, Marchant and Wadleigh, competed on The Amazing Race 30 in 2018.
+Two of the band's members, Marchant and Wadleigh, competed in The Amazing Race 30 in 2018.

 The band also has played multiple times at Ravinia Festival north of Chicago, most recently in 2019.